|

 Since it was first published in 1977, this classic of film literature

-has appeared in nine editions in six languages, and has become a standard
+has appeared in twelve editions in nine languages, and has become a

 and filmgoers.
 The fourth edition, years in the making, has been thoroughly